pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

 #### Video

 You've already seen the accompanying video above.
-There's no mistery – you have a bounding box delimiting each person detected, a blue shaded mask over the body parts, a yellow highlighted body part when it's gazed at, and the typical red circle for the gaze position.
+There's no mystery – you have a bounding box delimiting each person detected, a blue shaded mask over the body parts, a yellow highlighted body part when it's gazed at, and the typical red circle for the gaze position.

 #### Gaze map image